 Mellas Orthodontics is a proud supporter of Operation Smile, an international medical charity that has transformed hundreds of thousands of young lives impacted by cleft lip and palate.
 When you visit our practice, you will earn Mellas Bucks at each visit.
 These Mellas Bucks can be redeemed for prizes.
 Many of our patients will donate some or all of these Mellas Bucks back to the Operation Smile cause.
 Dr. Mellas converts these Mellas Bucks to real dollars.
 Each surgery costs $240 to perform, which basically covers the supplies and expenses necessary for the volunteer doctors and teams to perform these surgeries.
-To date, we have donated 57 surgeries to children who would not have been able to afford this procedure on their own.
+To date, we have donated over 100 surgeries to children who would not have been able to afford this procedure on their own.
 Dr. Mellas and her team understand the value of a healthy smile and occlusion and we will continue to support this amazing charity!

 What is Operation Smile?